HEAT House | Measuring house for Heating Equipment & Appliance Testing (HEAT)

-The HEAT-house is a testing facility to conduct reference measurements for heating techniques and applications, running on natural gas.
+The HEAT House is a testing facility to conduct reference measurements and tests for heating techniques and applications such as central heating systems, heat pumps, solar collectors and (cooled) solar panels.
 It further provides the opportunity to test different forms of facade solutions.
-Through the simulation of real-life living situations with a special focus on temperature changes, the HEAT-house puts new and already existing heating techniques – such as heat pumps – to the test with the aim to establish the most efficient use of natural gas for heating purposes.
+Through the simulation of real-life living situations with a special focus on temperature changes, the HEAT House puts new and already existing heating techniques to the test with the aim to establish the most efficient use of energy for heating purposes.
+It also helps us in the transition from natural gas to electricity as a source for heating.

 Facility for commercial use and education